Key Outlines on How to Understand Financial Statements and Budgets for Startups

 - Office space expenses encompass rent, equipment, utilities, phone, supplies, and cleaning services.

 - Payroll usually deals with employee salaries/wages and bonuses.
 Thus, here we can also add insurance, licenses, permits, and taxes.
+While working out expenses related to this aspect of your operations can be tricky, if you use this free employer payroll calculator it becomes a breeze to manage from day one.

 - Professional services cover various specialists: recruiters, startup consultants, mentors, attorneys, and accountants.
 Many startups lack resources.
 So if you don't have a developer team, you can hire an outsource tech agency to create your product.